amansrivastava13/Selenium_round/README.md

 HOW TO ACCESS THE CODE:
 1. Create a new project in eclipse
 2. Create a package in the project
-3. Create a class in that package
+3. Create a java class in that package
 4. In above made java class copy and paste the code that we have commit in this repository
 5. If TestNG plugin is not installed in your eclipse then first installed it.
-6. To install TestNG---> Go to help-> Eclipse Marketplace-> Install TestNG
+6. To install TestNG, Go to help-> Eclipse Marketplace-> Install TestNG
 7. Now add Referenced Libraries in your project
 8. For istalling referenced libraries, Right click on your project name-> Build path-> configure build path-> add external libraries-> add library selenium-server-standalone-3.141.59.jar file
 9. Make a .xml file